Advertiser Disclosure

 The National Mall

-900 Ohio Dr. SW, Washingtion, D.C 20024
+900 Ohio Dr. SW, Washington, D.C 20024

 Running all the way from the Capitol Building to the Lincoln Memorial, the National Mall and its tree-lined parkland and avenues are some of the most iconic sites in D.C.
-As one of the most visited national parks in America, you can enjoy a self-guided walking tour, taking in a host of monuments, museums, and attractions along the way.
+It’s one of the most visited national parks in America, and you can enjoy a self-guided walking tour, taking in a host of monuments, museums, and attractions along the way.

-Best Tours to Experience Washington, D.C.
+Best Tours To Experience Washington, D.C.

 If you’re short on time or just want a more organized approach to visiting the city, consider one of these great tours.